kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 The `instance_name` will be used as a prefix for all created Kiali resources.
-The exception is the `kiali-signing-key` secret which will always have the same if you don't specify a custom secret name,  and will be shared on all deployments of the same namespace.
+The exception is the `kiali-signing-key` secret which will always have the same and will be shared on all deployments of the same namespace, unless you specify a custom secret name.

 {{% alert title="Note" color="warning" %}}
 Since the `instance_name` will be used as a name prefix in resources, it must